yoongun/topological-edge-modes-of-mechanical-lattice/README.md

-# Topological edge mode of mechanical lattice 🍩=☕
+# Topological edge modes of mechanical lattice 🍩=☕

 This repository is the work I've done for my graduation thesis in Hokkaido University from 2021 to 2022.